advanced12iq/my-test-rep/docs/SORNYAK_METHOD_COMPARISON.md

    - Disadvantages: Generally inefficient, especially for high-precision requirements
    - Performance: Poor across all functions compared to more sophisticated methods

-5. **Sormyakov Methods**:
+5. **Sornyak Methods**:
    - Advantages: Nature-inspired, good global optimization capabilities, consistent performance
    - Disadvantages: Higher computational cost due to population-based approach
    - Performance: Consistently good across all functions, with Adaptive Spread showing best results

 ### Analysis by Function Type

-- **Sphere Function** (Smooth, unimodal): All methods performed well, with Nelder-Mead and Sormyakov Adaptive showing the best results.
+- **Sphere Function** (Smooth, unimodal): All methods performed well, with Nelder-Mead and Sornyak Adaptive showing the best results.
-- **Rosenbrock Function** (Ridge function): Sormyakov Adaptive achieved the best result (0.000000), while Powell's method failed completely (479.83).
+- **Rosenbrock Function** (Ridge function): Sornyak Adaptive achieved the best result (0.000000), while Powell's method failed completely (479.83).
-- **Rastrigin Function** (Multimodal with many local minima): Sormyakov methods significantly outperformed conventional methods, especially Gradient Descent which scored 24.77 vs 0.0002.
+- **Rastrigin Function** (Multimodal with many local minima): Sornyak methods significantly outperformed conventional methods, especially Gradient Descent which scored 24.77 vs 0.0002.

 ## Conclusion

-The Sormyakov optimization method and its modifications provide effective approaches to global optimization problems.
-While conventional methods like Gradient Descent and Nelder-Mead are faster, the Sormyakov methods demonstrate superior robustness across different function types, particularly for complex multimodal functions like Rastrigin.
+The Sornyak optimization method and its modifications provide effective approaches to global optimization problems.
+While conventional methods like Gradient Descent and Nelder-Mead are faster, the Sornyak methods demonstrate superior robustness across different function types, particularly for complex multimodal functions like Rastrigin.

 The adaptive modifications generally outperform the original method, with the Adaptive Spread variant showing the most consistent superior performance across different types of optimization problems.
-The nature-inspired approach of the Sormyakov method, mimicking the spreading behavior of weeds, provides a robust approach to finding optimal solutions in complex search spaces where conventional methods may struggle.
+The nature-inspired approach of the Sornyak method, mimicking the spreading behavior of weeds, provides a robust approach to finding optimal solutions in complex search spaces where conventional methods may struggle.

 The choice of method depends on the specific problem characteristics:
 - For smooth functions and speed requirements: Nelder-Mead or Gradient Descent
-- For multimodal functions: Sormyakov Adaptive Spread
+- For multimodal functions: Sornyak Adaptive Spread
 - For computational efficiency: Gradient Descent or Nelder-Mead
-- For robust global optimization: Sormyakov methods
+- For robust global optimization: Sornyak methods